-Julio Gonzalez was bron in Barcelon on September 21, 1876, As a child, he worked and apprenticed in his father’s foundry, learning to forge and weld metals.
-When his father died in 1896, Gonzalez decided to sell the family business and move to Paris with his brother and sisters.
-Upon Arrival, Gonzalex planned on becoming a painter, but was having difficulty getting the salons to accept his work.
-This lack of success, combined with the death of his brother Joan in 1908, caused Gonzalez to sugger a nervous breakdown.
-Taking the advice of his friend, Paco Durrio, Gonzalez turned to working with metals, creating reliefs and small sculptures in order to relieve his depression.
+Julio Gonzalez was born in Barcelona on September 21, 1876.
+As a child, he apprenticed in his father’s foundry, learning to forge and weld metals.
+After the death of his father in 1896, Gonzalez sold the family business and moved to Paris with his brother and sisters.
+Gonzalez had planned on becoming a painter in the family’s new home, but salons in the city refused to accept his work.
+His lack of professional success, compounded by the death of his brother, Joan, in 1908 caused Gonzalez to suffer a nervous breakdown.
+Taking the advice of his friend, Paco Durrio, Gonzalez turned once more to working with metals, creating reliefs and small sculptures in an attempt to relieve his depression.

-It was only at the end of the twenties that Gonzalez began to focus mostly on sculpture.
-This coincided with a position he took in Brancusi’s studio from 1925-6.
-Following this position, Picasso asked Gonzalez to work with him on several metal sculptures.
-Gonzalez taught Picasso the technique of welding, spending three years on projects with his fellow artist.
-This experience changed Gonzalez’s artistic focus by influencing him to use the techniques he had devised with Picasso in order to create new types of sculptures that would have a more abstract, cubist tone.
-These sculptures were works composed by assembling parts to create a whole, revealing the links that held the form together.
+It was only at the end of the 1920s that Gonzalez began to focus primarily on sculpture after he took a position in Constantin Brancusi’s studio from 1925-6.
+Shortly thereafter, Pablo Picasso asked Gonzalez to work with him on several metal sculptures, and Gonzalez taught Picasso the technique of welding.
+The two spent three years on projects together, an experience which shaped Gonzalez’s use of technique to take on a more abstract, cubist tone.
+The sculptures from this era were constructed by assembling parts to create a whole, with the links holding the form together left exposed.

-The thirties was an interesting time for Gonzalez, filled with both fortune and grief.
-In 1934, Gonzalez exhibited six of his sculptures at Kunthaus Zurich in a group exhibition that included Jean Arp, Max Ernst, Alberto Giacometti, and Joan Miró.
-Three years later he married Marie-Thérése Roux, who had been his life long companion.
-Politically, however, the world was awry, with both the Spanish Civil War and World War II brewing.
-Gonzalez suffered emotional difficulties during this period, which is revealed in his art.
-Departing from abstract forms, Gonzalez created more figurative drawings and sculptures that expressed torture and anguish.
-He aimed at evoking the human suffering that was occuring at that time.
-After the German occupation of France, Gonzalez and his wife left the country, only returning to Arceuil a year later.
+The 1930s were characterized by both fortune and despair for Gonzalez.
+In 1934 the artist exhibited six of his sculptures at Kunthaus Zurich in a group exhibition that included other prolific contemporaries like Jean Arp, Max Ernst, Alberto Giacometti, and Joan Miró.
+Three years later, Gonzalez married his lifelong companion Marie-Thérèse Roux.
+Outside of this, however, the world was entrenched in political turmoil in the midst of the Spanish Civil War and World War II lurking close behind.
+The emotional weight these events on Gonzalez appears in his art: departing from abstract forms, he turned toward more humanistic forms that could better express the torture and anguish he and many others felt.
+After the German occupation of France, Gonzalez and his wife left the country temporarily and returned a year later to Arcueil.

-Julio Gonzalez on March 27, 1942 at his home in Arcueil.
+Julio Gonzalez died on March 27, 1942 at his home in Arcueil.